shaneholloman/codemapper/README.md

 - Thanks to the `pathspec` and `chardet` libraries for making this tool possible.

 ## Version History

-- 3.2.0 (2024-09-23):
-  - Improved handling of large and binary files:
-    - Large and binary files are now always acknowledged without attempting to print their contents
-    - File type and size information is displayed for large and binary files
-  - Removed option to include large file contents as it's not practical for binary files
-  - Simplified command-line options by removing flags related to large file handling
-  - Added PyPI installation support

 [For full version history, see [changelog.md](changelog.md)]